Meryembj/mimis-movie-oracle/README.md

 5. Open your browser and go to http://localhost:3000 to see Mimi’s Movie Oracle in action.

-If you want help deploying this app or adding features, just ask!
+If you want help deploying this app or adding features, just ask !